Warao people

 The Warao are an Indigenous Amerindian people inhabiting northeastern Venezuela, Trinidad and Tobago, Guyana, and Suriname.
-Alternate common spellings of Warao are Waroa, Guarauno, Guarao, and Warrau.
+Alternative common spellings of Warao are Waroa, Guarauno, Guarao, and Warrau.
 The term Warao translates as "the boat people", after the Warao's lifelong and intimate connection to the water.
 Most Warao inhabit Venezuela's Orinoco Delta region, with smaller numbers in neighbouring Guyana, Trinidad and Tobago, and Suriname.
 With a population of 49,271 people in Venezuela during the 2011 census, they were the second largest Indigenous group after the Wayuu people.

 They speak an agglutinative language, Warao.

 Lifestyle

 Transportation

 Warao use canoes as their main form of transportation.
 Other modes, such as walking, are hampered by the hundreds of streams, rivulets, marshes, and high waters by the Orinoco River.
 Warao babies, toddlers, and small children are famed for their ability to hold tight to their mothers' necks, as well as to paddle.
 They often learn to swim before they learn to walk.

 The Warao use two types of canoes.
 Bongos, which carry up to 5 people, are built in an arduous process that starts with the search for large trees.
 When an old bongo is no longer usable, a consensus is reached by the leaders of each household on which tree is best.
 At the start of the dry season, they find the tree and kill it.
 At the end of the dry season, they return to cut it down.
 It is then hollowed out and flattened with fire and stone tools traded from the mountains (or local shell tools).
 Traditionally, the work of making the larger canoes by the young men is done with instructions from the elder female of the household, handed down by her daughters to their husbands.

 The other type of canoe is small, seating only three people, and is used for daily travel to and from food sources.

 Warao Indians constructing a traditional dugout canoe, Orinoco delta.
 Simoina area, Delta Amacuro, Venezuela.